-Hotel mapping is a process of merging property IDs from different sources into one in order to avoid inconsistent naming and duplication in listings.
-Duplication and inconsistent listing happens when an OTA sources information from two or more channels, like bedbanks, channel managers, GDSs, and larger OTAs.
+Hotel mapping is merging property IDs from different sources into a single property record to avoid inconsistent naming and duplication in listings.
+Duplications and inconsistent listings happen when an OTA or travel agency sources information from two or more channels, like bed banks, channel managers, GDSs, and larger OTAs.

 Generally, hotel mapping refers to handling such details as:

 - property name,

 - contact information,

 Hotel mapping software helps you regain that control and unify the content, improving the quality and accuracy of the data you present and, ultimately, customer satisfaction.
 If prices suggested by multiple suppliers differ, it also allows an OTA to choose the best rate and secure more bookings.

 While hotel mapping is a more general concept, some software providers also offer room mapping as a separate module.

 Like hotel-level inconsistencies, sourcing from multiple suppliers may have room-level inconsistencies.
 For instance, the same room may be called a “Deluxe Double,” “Luxury,” or “Exclusive.”